StanTraykov/dumbarb/README.md

 ```

 ### Checking for duplicate games
-To find out if the engines repeated the same game during a match, you could run something like this from the SGF dir (also checks subdirs):
+To find out if the engines repeated the same game during a match or several matches, you could run something like this from the SGF dir (also checks subdirs).
+NOTE that this relies on dumbarb's way of saving SGF files (with only the first line containing variable info such as player names, dates, etc.).
+It would not work with SGF files in general.
 ```
 find . -type f -iname "*.sgf" -exec sh -c "echo -n '{} ' >> chksums; grep -v dumbarb {} | md5sum >> chksums" \;
 sort -k2 chksums | uniq -Df 1